 2020 Audition Information

-Your application and video submission are due Friday, August 14, 2020.
+Application and video submissions were due Friday, August 21, 2020.

 To participate, you must be at least 15 years of age as of September 30, 2020 and must live in or around the great Los Angeles area.
 We understand that many applicants who would be attending their LA based schools in the fall might be starting the fall semester online.
 Please do not apply if your birth date does not make you at least 15 by September 30, 2020.
 The expectation we have of the fall concerts being a combination of small live, in-person concerts and virtual content.
 By the spring, we would expect all members to be in Los Angeles.
 Most members of AYS are college or graduate students majoring in performance, with a median age of 20-24.
 We also welcome exceptionally talented high school students who already have substantial musical training.
 AYS accepts applicants based on their musical ability without regard to gender, race, religion, disability, or income.
 Annual open auditions ensure that the most qualified musicians have the opportunity to participate in fundamental performance technique.

 How To Apply: Applications for the 2020/21 Season are open Friday, June 5, 2020.

 The online application is available HERE.
 Your application will include your video.
 The video submission will take the place of live, in-person auditions.
 The audition committee will only have access to the audio of your audition.
 The only information the panel will receive is what instrument and solo piece they are listening to.